Megasorber's Test Cube - a Reverberation Testing Chamber

 The Megasorber Test Cube is a reduced size reverberation testing chamber and the only one of its kind in the southern hemisphere.

+Utilising the Swiss technology, Megasorber Test Cube (also know as Alpha Cabin) is fully designed and manufactured by Autoneum.
 The testing methods, results and reports produced by this reduced size reverberation testing chamber are globally recognised for the measurement

 Quick set-up and requires only a small sample size